Whether you are a paintball beginner, or new to paintballing, you might be wondering what to wear for paintball today.

 Paintball jersey/thick long sleeve paintball shirt

-The sole purpose of paintball jersey is to absorb the paintball shots by bouncing back most of the paintballs while giving an amazing, original paintball look.
+The sole purpose of a paintball jersey is to absorb the paintball shots by bouncing back most of the paintballs while giving an amazing, original paintball look.

 Most jerseys don’t have extra paddings, but they protect just fine.
 Paintball jerseys have amazing ventilation.